MahendherThatikonda/geopandas-cat-tracking/README.md

-# geopandas-cat-tracking
+# Learning the basics of spatial analysis in Python
-Spatial Analysis of GPS-tracked cat movements and NZ TA boundaries using GeoPandas
+Spatial Analysis in Python using Geopandas, rasterio, Shapely libraries